Content Accuracy and Quality Aware Resource Allocation Based on LP-Guided DRL for ISAC-Driven AIGC Networks: Performance Evaluation

 To evaluate the impact of AEG (one of the sources affecting content accuracy) and the effectiveness of adaptive generating step optimization, Fig. \ref{Fig10} shows AvgCAQA as a function of the generating steps with different computing capacities.
-With CAQA-AIGC, the generation step is jointly optimized with sensing and communication resources, yielding consistently high AvgCAQA across all computation capacities.
-In contrast, SAQA-FG uses fixed generation steps.
-As the number of generating steps increases, AvgCAQA initially improves due to higher generating accuracy (see Fig. \ref{Fig11}).
-Then, it degrades because the increased generating time reduces the available time for communication, leading to a drop in content quality (see Fig. 11).
+SAQA-FG uses a fixed number of generating steps while optimizing sensing and communication energy.
+As the generating steps increase, its AvgCAQA first improves due to higher generation accuracy (see Fig. \ref{Fig11}), then degrades because longer generation time reduces the time available for communication, which lowers content quality (see Fig. \ref{Fig11}).
+It should be noted that with CAQA-AIGC, instead of using fixed generating steps, the generating steps are jointly OPTIMIZED with sensing and communication resources, yielding consistently high AvgCAQA with various computing capacities.
 Moreover, the optimal generating step in SAQA-FG increases with computing capacity $f$.
 For $f$ = 16, the optimal step is 7, whereas for $f$ = 20, it increases to 9.
 This is because a larger $f$ can support a larger generating step without impacting the communication time (content quality), thereby mitigating the impact of AEG and allowing the assumption of perfect generating accuracy to approximately hold.
 It can be seen that the system performance is sensitive to the generating step, which is a key factor in balancing content accuracy and quality (see Fig. \ref{Fig11}).
 Thus its optimization is crucial for maximizing AvgCAQA.

 To evaluate the impact of time and energy constraints on the performance of CAQA-AIGC, Fig. \ref{Fig12} shows AvgCAQA as a function of the maximum service time ${T_{{\rm{max}}}}$ with different maximum total energy ${E_{\max }}$.
 As ${T_{{\rm{max}}}}$ increases, the performance gap between different ${E_{\max }}$ widens.
 This is because, when ${T_{{\rm{max}}}}$ is low, CAQA is primarily constrained by time availability, and increasing ${E_{\max }}$ has little effect on AvgCAQA due to the lack of sufficient time.
 However, as ${T_{{\rm{max}}}}$ increases, a longer service time becomes available, and more energy leads to a more noticeable improvement in AvgCAQA.